 - Store the bundles in the shade, but where they will not freeze.
 Seedlings can be stored in bundles for several weeks if the temperature remains between 34 and 38˚F.

 - Open bags or bundles only as needed for planting.

 - Plant seedlings as soon as possible after you receive them.

 - Do not haul seedlings in open trucks.
 Too much wind can cause excessive drying and needle burn.

 - Water seedlings stored in bundles every 2 or 3 days.
 You can use a garden hose.
-Water one end of the bundle until the water runs out the other end.
-Turn the bundle over to be sure all parts of the bundle are watered.
-Prop one end of the bundle up to let the excess water drain out.
+Water one end of the bundle until water runs out the other end.
+Turn the bundle over to be sure all parts are watered.
+Prop one end of the bundle up to let excess water drain out.

 - If your seedlings are shipped in a sealed bag, no watering is necessary until after the bag is opened.
-Plant all seedlings in the bag as soon as possible, preferably by the end of the day the bag is opened.
+Plant all seedlings in the bag as soon as possible, preferably by the end of the day it is opened.

 Handling in the Field

 - When transferring seedlings from the bag or bundle to a planting bag, dip the roots in water or a root slurry before putting them in the planting bag or bucket.